vinicius-verona/Absence-Manager/README.md

 npm run dev # To run the project locally
 ```

--   Then, on your preferred browser, access [http://localhost:3000](http://localhost:3000) to see the result.
+-   Then, on your browser, access [http://localhost:3000](http://localhost:3000) to see the result.